carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 ----------------------------------------------------------

-add an offset to FLDS addressing mode
+add an offset to FLDS/FLDD addressing mode

 ----------------------------------------------------------